-3. Contributions of Appreciated Property.
-Owners of an S- or a Ccorporation will generally recognize a taxable gain on appreciated property contributed to the corporation in exchange for shares in the corporation, unless the owners who contribute property will control 80% of the voting power and 80% of the total shares of the corporation immediately after the transfer.290
+will control 80% of the voting power and 80% of the total shares of the corporation immediately after the transfer.294

 4. Texas Entity Taxes.
-Effective for tax years beginning on or after January 1, 2007, the Margin Tax replaces the Texas franchise tax and is applicable to all corporations.291 As discussed in more detail in Part I(E)(3) above, the tax is generally 1% of a statutorily defined gross receipts calculation, less either: (i) compensation or (ii) cost of goods sold.292
+Effective for tax years beginning on or after January 1, 2007, the Margin Tax replaces the Texas franchise tax and is applicable to all corporations.295 As discussed in more detail in Part I(E)(3) above, the tax is generally 1% of a statutorily defined gross receipts calculation, less either: (i) compensation or (ii) cost of goods sold.296

 5. Self-Employment Tax.
-Shareholders of an S-corporation are generally not subject to self-employment tax on their share of the net earnings of trade or business income of the S-corporation if reasonable compensation is paid to the shareholders active in the business.293
+Shareholders of an S-corporation are generally not subject to self-employment tax on their share of the net earnings of trade or business income of the S-corporation if reasonable compensation is paid to the shareholders active in the business.297

 C. Owner Liability Issues.
 Limited liability is one of the most important advantages of doing business as a corporation.
-In corporate law, it is fundamental that shareholders, officers, and directors are ordinarily protected from personal liability arising from the activities of the corporation.294 This insulation from personal liability is said to be the natural consequence of the incorporation process, and is supported by the theory or "fiction" that incorporation results in the creation of an "entity" separate and distinct from the individual shareholders.295 While this general rule of nonliability is given great deference by the courts,
+In corporate law, it is fundamental that shareholders, officers, and directors are ordinarily protected from personal liability arising from the activities of the corporation.298 This insulation from personal liability is said to be the natural consequence of the incorporation process, and is supported by the theory or "fiction" that incorporation results in the creation of an "entity" separate and distinct from the individual shareholders.299 While this general rule of nonliability is given great deference by the courts, there are circumstances under which personal liability may be imposed on the shareholders, officers, or directors of a corporation.